aswanthkrishna/tensor-network/README.md

 # tensor-network
-tensorcontract.py can only contract 2 indices for now.
+tensorcontract.py can only contract 2 indices at a time for now.